Projects per year

 Biography

 She works closely with artists, heritage providers and museums at the national level such as the LastStation art project, the Museum of English Rural Life, and others in the region such as the Thackray Medical Museum.
-She has delivered public lectures to these and also the Centre for Continuing Education at the University of Oxford, has been intervuiewed a number of times for BBC Radio 4, and has acted as a consultant and interviewee on social and domestic history with researchers at Lion TV and Betty.
+She has delivered public lectures to these and also the Centre for Continuing Education at the University of Oxford, has been intervuiewed a number of times for BBC Radio 4, and has appeared on BBC TV on Wartime Farm and Who Do You Think You Are?

 Research interests